The particle approximation of quasi-stationary distributions: concentration bounds in the uniform case: Precise Results and Examples

 By construction, if a function $ f \in \mathcal B \po E^N \pf$ is such that for all $i\in \llbracket 1,N \rrbracket$, $x_i \mapsto f(\x) \in \mathcal D(L)$, then $f$ belongs to the domain of the generator $\mathcal L$ of the particle system $\mathcal D(\mathcal L)$ and we will write:

 where $\eta_\x$ denotes the empirical measure

-Because of the exchangeability of the particle system, this defines as well a Markov process on the set $\mathcal P_N$ of empirical measure of $N$ particles.
+Because of the exchangeability of the particle system, this defines as well a Markov process on the set $\mathcal P_N$ of empirical measure of $N$ particles, endowed with the topology of convergence in distribution.
 With a slight abuse of notation we write the generator as

 and its domain as

 This operator is the generator of the measure-valued Markov process $\eta^N$ defined in~\eqref{eq:emp-meas-part}.

 Before stating the general assumption under which we are going to work, let us define the \textit{carr\'e du champ} operator: